 If you’ve never been to the Everglades, or sightseeing in Florida in general, Everglades Holiday Park is a great place to start.
 There are so many things you can do to delve deeper into your New Year’s resolution of trying new things.
 We have extremely fun airboat rides and Everglades animal encounters, which of course you’ll never be able to experience anywhere else in the world but right here in the Florida Everglades!

 Exploring new places is not only riveting but also great for your mental health.
-Exploring the serenity that the Everglades has to offer can take you away from the hustle and bustle of your day to day activities and your usual places.
+Exploring the serenity that the Everglades has to offer can take you away from the hustle and bustle of your day-to-day activities and your usual places.

 Experience Different Types of Wildlife

 The animals in the Everglades are like none other.
-Many different types of animals live in the Everglades including raccoons, skunks, opossums, bobcats, fox, deer, and many species of fish – not to mention the symbol of this wild, vast ecosystem, known as the Florida panther.
+Many different types of animals live in the Everglades including raccoons, skunks, opossums, bobcats, foxes, deer, and many species of fish – not to mention the symbol of this wild, vast ecosystem, known as the Florida panther.
 If you’re looking to try new things and explore new places, start your New Year off right by touring the Everglades for the animals alone!
 As a safe haven for many different species, there’s no place in the world like this complex ecosystem.

 Private and Group Airboat Tours